iffyloop/pseultra/README.md

 In addition to the aforementioned tools, `pseultra` provides a library `libpseultra` which allows for flexible development of N64 games.

 ## Getting started

+### Pre-built SDK

+If you're using Windows and want to get started as quickly as possible, please follow [these instructions](https://n64.miraheze.org/wiki/Pseultra) to download and set up an SDK entirely with pre-built binaries.

 ### Prerequisites